 Although you can technically pour dry baking soda straight into your swimming pool, I recommend mixing it with water first so that it forms a thin paste.
 That way, you can smooth out any clumps before you pour the substance into your pool, helping it disperse faster.

-While I’m on the topic of dispersion, a little trick is to pour any substances that you’re using to maintain your pool by the return jets.
+While I’m on the topic of dispersion, a little trick is to pour any substances you’re using to maintain your pool by the return jets.
 That way, it’ll move the baking soda around your pool faster.

-Nevertheless, you can expect it to take around six hours for the baking soda to mix into your pool fully.
+Nevertheless, you can expect it to take around six hours for the baking soda to mix into your pool entirely.
 After these six hours, you should retest the total alkalinity and pH of your water.